lincs_update_atoms_ind operates on coordinates which are NaN

 Conditionals is probably not a good idea.
 We could zero the non-local velocities when the coordinate communication is done.

-#10 Updated by Roland Schulz almost 3 years ago
+#10 Updated by Roland Schulz about 3 years ago

 Maybe we should also rename x to xp.
 Because it is really confusing to use x for velocities.
 Odd that you got a valgrind error.
 I ran it also with valgrind I didn't see any.
 That would have helped too.